plnguyen2908/UniTalk-ASD/README.md

 This method is more memory-efficient.
 However, its drawback is speed (around 20-40 hours to read all instances of face tracks) and less flexible than the first method.

+For each instance, it will return:

+{
+    "entity_id": the id of the face track
+    "images": list of images of face crops of the face_track "audio": the audio that has been read from wavfile.read "frame_timestamp": time of each face crop in the video "label_id": the label of each face (0 or 1)
+}

 ## Pretrained weights:

 ### Top performing models: